 Place litter trays and food bowls in an easily accessed area which doesn’t require any climbing or jumping.
 If your cat has been going to the toilet outside, consider providing it with an indoor litter tray.

-Bedding – Cats are less tolerance of cold and a warm bed, slightly raised off the floor, and in a draft free spot will be greatly appreciated by your senior cat.
+Cats are less tolerant of cold and a warm bed, slightly raised off the floor, and in a draft-free spot will be greatly appreciated by your senior cat.
 In the warmer months, make sure your cat is able to find a cool spot to sleep.

-Mental stimulation – Just as physical exercise is important to the senior cat so is mental stimulation.
+Just as physical exercise is important to the senior cat so is mental stimulation.
+Take him for walks in the garden, provide perches to watch the birds and talk to him.

 Other tests may also be ordered depending on your own cat’s situation

-Stress – Stress should be kept to a minimum.
+Keep stress to a minimum and maintain a routine.
 Older cats don’t cope as well as younger ones and stress

 Change in behaviour such as grumpiness, aggression when touched or hiding